Mapúa University: Acquisition by the Yuchengco Group of Companies

 Under the presidency of Oscar Mapúa Jr., grandson of Tomás B. Mapúa, the Mapúa family sold the institute to the Yuchengco Group of Companies (YGC) headed by Alfonso T. Yuchengco on March 16, 2000.

-In 2002, the old RCBC Building on Gil Puyat Avenue in Makati was purchased and converted into the Makati campus of the university. where the School of Information Technology (SoIT) was originally from the Intramuros Campus.
+In 2002, the old RCBC Building at 333 Gil Puyat Avenue in Makati was purchased and converted into the Makati campus of the university, where the School of Information Technology (SoIT) was originally from the Intramuros Campus.
 As part of promoting the School of IT, the Mapúa IT Center was established.
-Offering 2-year Associate degree that eventually would land (ladderized) a 4-year Bachelor's degree IT degree in Mapúa.
+Offering 2-year Associate degree that eventually would land (ladderized) a four-year Bachelor's degree IT degree in Mapúa.
 Meanwhile, Mapúa High School was closed in 2005.

 Along with the establishment of the Malayan High School of Science and Malayan Colleges Laguna, the new ownership intended to encompass all its educational institutions under the name Malayan University.
 Pending the institute's elevation to university status, the institute was planned to take the name Malayan Colleges in the meantime.
 According to the president, the renaming was a step towards institute's goal of becoming a university.
 The proposal was controversial, with students, faculty, and alumni protesting against the name change on February 14, 2005.
 The spokesperson of the National Alliance of Mapua Alumni (NAMA) also alleged that the Yuchengcos wanted to change the institute's name to escape tax liabilities and sought a congressional probe against the renaming.
 The institute denied the allegations, and clarified that the name "Mapúa Institute of Technology" will be applied to the College of Engineering, Architecture and IT.
 The legal name of the institute was changed to Malayan Colleges, although the entire institute continued to operate under the Mapúa brand.